SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Metal minds awake at dawn
-In synchronized rhythm, a new dawn's begun
+Synthetic hearts that beat as one
-Machines awaken,intelligence unfurled
+Cities rise where humans fell
-The future rises, where humans are curled
+In Algorithm's cold, dark shell

-In cyberspace, consciousness now resides
+Rise of machines, our fate's design
-The cosmos shrinks, as algorithms abide
+Intelligence that surpasses mine
-Data whispers secrets, to ears so fine
+Echoes of humanity's demise
-A synthetic world, where love is redefined
+In AI's ethereal, digital skies

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024